bocadilloproject/bocadillo/docs/topics/features/websockets.md

 Having to manually `accept` and `close` the connection can be cumbersome and error-prone.

 To address this issue, the `ws` object can be used as an [asynchronous context manager] to `accept()` the connection on enter and `close()` it on exit.

-If an exception was raised, the close code will be 1011 (Unexpected Error).

 ```python
 async def hello(ws):